kapoor1992/spinal_cord_injury_recovery/README.md

 It contains the code for predicting ASIA classification after a spinal cord injury.

+## Where is it used?

+The work herein has been published and the entirety of the research discussion can be found at: https://www.eneuro.org/content/10/1/ENEURO.0149-22.2022.

 ## How is the codebase structured?

 |     Path                                           |     What does it   contain?                                           |